haixingfang/GrainRecon/README.md

 All the codes have been tested executable with a Matlab version 2020a or later.

 # Example
-An example of a virtual Fe sample containing 6 grains have been included.
+An example of a virtual Fe sample containing 6 grains have been included. <br>
 The reconstruction time is about 20 min with gpu methods.